c-toolbox/C-Play/docs/guides/media/cplayfile.md

 # Build and save video description files (*.cplayfile)

- C-Play can open any format that MPV support, which is basically any that the included FFmpeg libraries support.
+ C-Play can open any format that MPV supports, which is basically any format that the included FFmpeg libraries support.

- However, there is good practice to build a ".cplayfile" of any your video files, to store all of the descriptive settings, which C-Play get from MPV or which can be user-defined.
+ However, it is good practice to build a ".cplayfile" for all your video files, to store all of the descriptive settings, which C-Play gets from MPV or which can be user-defined.

  These user defined settings are: